camillagentili/multipride-reappropriative-intent-hatebusters/README.md

 ├── XLMR_TaskA_TaskB.ipynb   # XLM-RoBERTa (Task A + Task B)
 ├── TaskA_Sparse.ipynb       # Traditional Models (Task A)
 ├── TaskB_Sparse.ipynb       # Traditional Models (Task B)
-├── data/                    # CSV datasets used in the experiments └── README.md
+└── README.md
 ```

----

-## Data

-The repository includes the **CSV files used in the experiments**, corresponding to the datasets provided within the MultiPRIDE shared task framework.

-If redistribution restrictions apply, only **processed or derived data** are included.
-Please refer to the official shared task resources for the original datasets.

 ---